Biblical Research & Education Resources

 2. Verb - Voice.
 This aspect of Greek grammar describes how the subject is related to the action.

 3. Verb - Mood.
 This aspect of Greek grammar describes action in relation to reality.

 4. Verb - Substantives.
 Below are forms that are sometimes used in lieu of Mood.

 5. Verb - person and number.
 Greek verbs may be masculine (masc.), feminine (fem.) or neuter (neut.).
 And, verbs may be singular or plural.
 One drawback of modern versions is that the plural "you" is not easily recognized as the KJV "ye," but the distinction in meaning can be significant.

 6. Unless otherwise identified verbs are in the active voice and indicative mood.

 1. Case.
-While Greek grammarians identify eight noun cases, four cases are most frequently used.
+While Greek grammarians identify eight noun cases, five cases are most frequently used.

 a.
 The nominative case (nom.) typically designates the subject of a verb.
-Greek words are listed in lexicons by their nominative case.
+Greek nouns are listed in lexicons by their nominative case.

 b.
 The genitive case (gen.) qualifies the relation or characteristic of one noun to another.